SCRT-HQ/VaporShell/docs/glossary/Add-VSDataPipelinePipelinePipelineObject.md

----
-layout: glossary
-title: Add-VSDataPipelinePipelinePipelineObject
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSDataPipelinePipelinePipelineObject

 ## SYNOPSIS
-Adds an AWS::DataPipeline::Pipeline.PipelineObject resource property to the template
+Adds an AWS::DataPipeline::Pipeline.PipelineObject resource property to the template.
+PipelineObject is property of the AWS::DataPipeline::Pipeline resource that contains information about a pipeline object.
+This can be a logical, physical, or physical attempt pipeline object.
+The complete set of components of a pipeline defines the pipeline.

 ## SYNTAX